talibBijnori/test/README.md

 # to clone the project
 1. run :- git clone https://github.com/talibBijnori/test.git
-2. i have also added postman collection to the repo on the root directory called = kanye.postman_collection.json. import into the post to test the api
+2. i have also added postman collection to the repo on the root directory called = kanye.postman_collection.json. import into the postman to test the api

 # email = user@gmail.com
 # password = 123456